MSoup/MSoup/README.md

 2. Embeds them into discord via webhooks

 ![sample_spec](https://github.com/MSoup/discord-market-publish/blob/main/assets/example_spec.png)

+### (In Progress) OpenAI API Wrapper
+- A tool that abstracts ChatGPT to allow anyone to ask GPT questions by simply typing `gpt <prompt>` in the command line
+- Written in Python, automation scripts aid the alias shortcut
+- ArgParse used to enable `-v` to select GPT4 when higher accuracy is needed

 ### Others
 - Please scroll to the bottom to see listed repositories I'm particularly proud of